MRifkiPratama/Cloudstack12/step1-CLI/00_netplan.md

 # Network Configuration

 The netplan configuration is similar to the network/wifi setting in Ubuntu Desktop/Windows, but we edit it using a file.

-Explanation available [here](step1-CLI/00_netplan.md)
+In this step, we will configure the network settings for the host.
+The host will be connected to the internet using a bridge interface.
+The bridge interface will be used for all network traffic on the host.
+The bridge interface will be created using the `cloudbr0` network interface.

 ## Netplan